Built to Build: Blog

 TRACK AND CALCULATE YOUR CLOSING RATE

-Before you have a customer, you need a prospect.
-So, we need to determine what we call our closing rate.
+Before you have a customer, you must have a prospect.
+So, let’s determine what we call our closing rate.

 CLOSING RATE % = # CUSTOMERS / # PROSPECTS x 100%